Gtomika/mod-wvw-bot/README.md

 Fetches how many WvW related items and are present on your account.
 These are the items that are currently listed:

- - Memories of battle
+ - Memories of Battle
- - Emblems of the conqueror
+ - Emblems of the Conqueror
- - Emblems of the avenger
+ - Emblems of the Avenger
- - Legendary spikes
+ - Legendary Spikes
- - Warlord's armor boxes
+ - Gifts of Battle

 This command can be called by anyone even in private messages, but it requires an API key.
 See the section below about API keys on how to add one.